unileo-Mechatronics/.github/profile/README.md

 #### Overview
 This repo contains all projects and interactive materials for mechatronics engineering course.

-Due to space limits, all slides and supportive materials is stored inside a [standalone repo](https://github.com/alterlleo/Mechatronics-slides)
+Due to storage limits, all slides and supportive materials is stored inside a [standalone repo](https://github.com/alterlleo/Mechatronics-slides)